 Are your visitors just leaving as soon as they land on your site?
 How does your website compare to estimated industry standards?
 (Stats from Kissmetric)

-You can monitor bounce rate on your website through Google Analytics.
+You can monitor the bounce rate on your website through Google Analytics.
 Either as a website whole or on a page by page basis.
 Look at bounce rate in the following areas:

 Location – If your company is a local business serving customers in the UK, you should expect a high bounce rate from outside of the UK.
 If you are a local business, definitely segment your traffic to understand how traffic is performing within your local area and avoid it being skewed by irrelevant visits.

-New vs Returning – A returning visitor has different intent to a new visitor.
+New vs Returning – A returning visitor has a different intent to a new visitor.
 It is common for new visitors to have a higher bounce rate than returning visitors since they are less familiar with your brand or your website.
 You should segment your traffic to optimise individually for new visitors and returning visitors.

-Medium – People coming to your site through many possible mediums such as website referral, email, social, direct, organic, paid, display, offline, pr etc have different expectations and may well have substantially different bounce rates.
+Medium – People coming to your site through different mediums such as website referral, email, social, direct, organic, paid, display, offline, press releases etc will often have different expectations and may well have substantially different bounce rates.

 If an alarming amount of users bounce you may need to rethink your website, SEO or digital marketing strategy.

 11. Website Speed

 Your website’s loading time is a major factor in people either staying or leaving the site and never returning.
 Kissmetrics published a great infographic on the subject.
 We recommend you use a tool like YSlow, Google Page Speed Insights or Pingdom and find out how long your site takes to load.
 If your score is not up to par, then you need to rethink those elements of your website slowing it down.
 Images and the size of images can often be a factor.
 Find out more from our blog on the importance of image optimisation online

 12. Easier to update the website